 In that Riviera has a history of not manicuring the bunkers, a ball that comes to rest in a bunker can be lifted and the area where the ball came to rest raked.
 The ball is to be replaced as close as possible to its original position and played without any penalty.

 Number four players must declare their intention to play white or yellow tees prior to the annual Snowball Tournament.
 The player will be required to play the ENTIRE season and playoffs from the same set of tees.
 Only players playing from white tees will be eligible to move up to a higher position for the next season.

-If a player will be unable to play on a particular Thursday, that match can be played at anytime during the quarter.
-Your makeup scorecard should be emailed or texted to the Webmaster by Wednesday night before the next quarter starts (if you're making up a 1st Quarter match, you have until Wednesday evening prior to Week 6 to send in your score).
+Players are allowed four make-up matches during the season.
+Each match must be made up prior to the following week's matches and scorecards should be sent to the webmaster.
 Opposing players are obligated to make every effort to accommodate the player who is missing the match.
 The proper handicap will be applied to the match that would be applied should the match be played at the scheduled date.
-A picture should be taken of the scorecard and sent to the webmaster on the date the match is played.
-You can use this option only TWICE per year.
 If you pre-play a Thursday match and that regular Thursday match is rained out, your pre-play match is also considered rained out and is null and void.

-The season is 22 weeks long ending approximately September 15th.
-If during this time a player misses four matches he will be replaced immediately.
+If during this time a player misses five matches he will be replaced immediately.
 The only exception to this rule is if a member has a medical situation.